quillpinpoint/interactive-api/README.md

 # interactive-api

 Quill provides a number of APIs for Application Integrators.

+This repo provides documentation, guidance and examples that will help you integrate your Application with Quill's Interactive APIs.

-See the Wiki for details https://github.com/quillpinpoint/interactive-api/wiki
+See the Wiki for full details https://github.com/quillpinpoint/interactive-api/wiki